mcverhulst/699_Mastery_Capstone/README.md

 box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);
 border:1px solid black;" />

-In returning to two of our many research inquiries
+In returning to two of our many research inquiries:
 1. Does a higher education degree give you a better chance at wage growth?
 2. Does any particular degree create one advantage of earning potential over another?

-In response to these inquiries, we can state a resounding, “yes”!
+We can state a resounding, “yes”!
 But we must also recognize the significant gaps and inequalities in earning potential as the data is further parsed and analyzed by both gender and race.

 ### Broader Impacts